FctsFxns/schultzen-web/_works/TarotDeDrogas.md

 ![image](/media/images/DrugTarot13.jpg)
 image by Andre Gaietano

-Exhibition space of the original drawings of the cards
+Exhibition space at L'Estranger, art space, of the original drawings of the cards

 ![image](/media/images/DrugTarot14.jpg)
 images by Christina Schultz